Mitigation Timeline

 Each milestone marks when a major mitigation first shipped.
 CVE density bands approximate disclosure volume -- 2025 dominates the corpus due to expanded Patch Tuesday coverage.

-Blocked: Running user-space shellcode from kernel context.
+What it blocked: Running user-space shellcode from kernel context.
 Before SMEP, a write-what-where could redirect a function pointer to user-mode shellcode.
-SMAP extended this to reads -- the kernel can no longer fetch user pages either.
+The attacker's payload sat at a known user-mode address, executed with kernel privileges, and returned.
+SMAP extended this by preventing the kernel from reading user-mode pages at all, closing the fallback technique of staging fake kernel structures in user memory.

 Post-Segment Heap (2020)

-Blocked: Predictable pool layout.
-The legacy allocator used fixed-size buckets that made heap spraying reliable.
-Segment Heap added randomization, guard pages, and metadata checks.
+What it blocked: Predictable pool layout.
+The legacy NT allocator used fixed-size buckets with deterministic allocation ordering that made heap spraying trivially reliable.
+An attacker could predict exactly where their spray objects would land relative to the target allocation.
+The Segment Heap added randomized allocation order, guard pages, and metadata checks that disrupted this predictability.

 Post-kCET (2022)

-Blocked: ROP in kernel context. kCET uses hardware shadow stacks to verify return addresses. kCFG separately blocks function pointer overwrites via vtable corruption.
+What it blocked: ROP in kernel context. kCET uses hardware shadow stacks to verify that return addresses have not been tampered with. kCFG separately blocks function pointer overwrites by validating indirect call targets against a compiler-generated bitmap of legitimate entry points.

 Post-CLFS Isolation (2024)

-Blocked: Unvalidated BLF metadata offsets -- the most exploited single attack surface in the corpus.
-CLFS Isolation adds bounds checks on structure offsets and verifies integrity during log operations.
+What it blocked: Unvalidated BLF metadata offsets, which constituted the most exploited single attack surface in the corpus.
+CLFS Isolation adds bounds checks on structure offsets and integrity verification during log operations, targeting the exact vulnerability pattern that produced 15 CVEs.

-BYOVD.
-The Vulnerable Driver Blocklist is opt-in on most configurations and purely reactive -- drivers get blocklisted only after exploitation is observed.
-The signing model still loads old signed drivers.
+BYOVD remains viable because the Vulnerable Driver Blocklist is opt-in on most configurations and purely reactive.
+Drivers get blocklisted only after exploitation is observed in the wild.
+The signing model still loads old signed drivers, and some (like NVIDIA's GPU drivers) cannot be blocklisted without breaking core functionality.
 See BYOVD.

 Cross-References